Seth Godin

 Police Officers Association

 William served as President of the Board of Directors and provided leadership and oversight of advocacy, community outreach, finance, government and political affairs, labor relations, operations, policy and public relations.
-The association also fostered collaborative relationships with the employer to enhance conditions and policies to improve accountability, diversity, efficiency, health and wellness and productivity.
+The association fostered collaborative relationships with the agency to enhance practices and policies to improve accountability and efficiency.

 Director